On Sept. 14, a number of flash floods raced through Utah, leaving at least 20 people dead in their wake.

 For more information on flood insurance, read our article “What You Need to Know About Flood Insurance.”

 And if you’re having a hard time figuring how to purchase a flood insurance policy, let QuoteWizard help you out.
-We can put you in touch with multiple insurance companies so you can get the best rate possible for the coverage that’s right for you.
+We can put you in touch with multiple companies so you can get the best rate possible for the homeowners insurance coverage that’s right for you.